How to spoil a check

 - You must have the appropriate user, account access, and entity-level permissions tied to your login credentials (Assigned by your Church Administrator or your Diocese)

 - You cannot spoil a check that was previously printed.
-If a check becomes damaged after printing, you
+If a check becomes damaged after printing, you must void it.

 How do I spoil a check?

-Note: Once you spoil a check, you cannot undo it.
+Caution: Once you spoil a check, you cannot undo it.

-1. To spoil a check: Click on the Process Icon
+1. Click on the Process Icon

 2. Select Spoiled Checks to display the Spoiled Checks page.